gauravkapoor27/LASSO-Feature-Selection/README.md

 ## Aim

 This project is a simple exercise to demonstrate feature selection using LASSO for time-series data.
-I attempt to select relevant features for daily electricity spot prices in New Zealand using several exogeneous variables (see below).
+I attempt to select relevant features for daily electricity spot prices in New Zealand using several exogeneous variables (see data description section below).
 I use a time-series cross-validation scheme for robust estimation and to avoid overfitting.

+## Methodology

+- Transforming and scaling data using Yeo-Johnson power transformation.
+- Building feature set using lags of all variables
+- Building a time-series cross-validation scheme for robust LASSO estimation.
+- Identifying and visualizing selected features using LASSO.

 ## Data Description